Cheesy Kielbasa Hashbrown Casserole

 Instructions

 Making this cheesy kielbasa hashbrowns casserole is even easier than the shopping list.
 There’s almost no work involved whatsoever.
-You’ll basically be mixing everything together and then letting the slow cooker do the heavy lifting.
+You’ll basically mix everything together, then let the slow cooker do the heavy lifting.

 Step 1: Prep the Slow Cooker